 A roadside tool kit doesn't take up much space and can be valuable in an emergency.
 Many companies offer ready-made kits, but you can save money by assembling one yourself.
 Chances are you probably have some of the following already:

 10. Check that the climate control system works

 The last thing you want is to find out that your heater doesn’t work when it’s -30°.
 Before the winter comes, it’s a good idea to check that the heater and the air conditioner work.
 You may not know this, but running the air conditioner in the winter is a great way to remove condensation from the inside of your car, even in the winter.
 You can even run the air conditioner with the heat on and speed up window defrosting while staying warm and toasty.
 While you're checking your heater, it's also time to check the rear window and mirror defrosters if your vehicle has them.
 A properly functioning climate control is essential to keeping your windows free and clear of ice.
-It's also great for keeping you warm!
+It's also great for keeping you warm in winter!